chris-fink/chris-fink/README.md

  <br>
  <br>
  <br>
  I'm a self-taught/community-taught developer seeking to transition from logistics & supply chaing industry to become a software developer.
-I have been studying for the last 7+ months between my full-time job and being a full-time husband to my wife (Katelyn) and father to my son (Otto).
-Outside of work I love cooking (especially barbeque), watching Formula 1, cheering on Arsenal FC and the Greenville Triumph, and spending time with my family.
+I have been studying since 2022 between my full-time job and being a full-time husband to my wife (Katelyn) and father to my son (Otto).
+Outside of work I love cooking (especially barbeque), watching
+ Formula 1, cheering on Arsenal FC and the Greenville Triumph, and spending time with my family.
  <br>
  <br>
  I believe that tech is the future and can change the world.
 I am so excited by the possibility to create something that bring positive change to the world.
 It would be a dream to help build technologies to bring more sustainability to the shipping industry.
  <br><br>
- Lately, I have been been focusing my learning in React, Express, Mongoose, and Tailwind.
+ Lately, I have been been focusing my learning in React, Express, Mongoose, and Docker.
  <br><br>
  <a href='https://linkedin.com/in/christopher-fink/'>LinkedIn</a>
  <br>